 The report is published every year and serves to give an extensive overview over the Federal Government's research promotion policy in the field of energy.
 Progress made and current trends in the field of research promotion are presented in the report in a transparent manner.
 This report also includes the latest figures from the European Research Framework Programme and data about energy research activities supported by the Länder.
 The figures on project funding contained in the Federal Report on Energy Research are also made transparent by .

 In 2017, the Federal Government spent around €1.01 billion on research, development and the demonstration of modern energy technologies.
-The funding volume thus again rose compared with the preceding year (2016: €876 million).
+The funding volume thus again rose compared with the preceding year (2016: €876 billion).
 The largest proportion of the funds (around 80%) was invested in research on renewable energy and energy efficiency.
-This positive trend is continuing and is showing just how pivotal energy research is in paving the way to the energy transition.
+The continuation of this positive trend underlines the central role of energy research paving the way for the energy transition.